- Applying to study

 If you have any questions regarding any visa implications, please visit the International Student Support webpage or contact the Student Welfare Service by email at firstname.lastname@example.org.

 You should contact one of the campus based International Student Advisors.
 More information on the progression rules and the Progression and Unsatisfactory Academic Progress Policy is available on the progression rules page.
-For questions about how progression applies to you, contact the Assessment Team on 4736 0600 or email email@example.com.
+For questions about how progression applies to you, contact the Examinations Team on 4736 0600 or email email@example.com.